sourcegraph/about/blogposts/live-blogging-strange-loop-2019.md

 We are huge fans of [Strange Loop](https://thestrangeloop.com)!
 The theme of creativity and balance of aspirational vs. practitioner content makes it one of our favorite conferences and why we are proud to be a [bronze sponsor](https://thestrangeloop.com/sponsors.html) this year.

 We're also excited to announce that Sourcegraph and Strange Loop are partnering together to produce the first Strange Loop liveblog!
-We've hosted and managed liveblogs for conferences such as [GopherCon](/go) and the [GraphQL summit](/graphql), and our recipe for success involves as many attendees as possible to help and contribute.
+We've hosted and managed liveblogs for conferences such as [GopherCon](/go) and the [GraphQL summit](/graphql), and we love to help as many community members as possible get involved and contribute!
 Could that be you?

 Read on for what's required and why its a novel way to feel like part of the conference.